Getting started with session token authentication

 You need to add middleware that detects requests with a session token present, verifies that the session token's signature is correct, and then builds a session based on the shop and user information included in the token.

-If your app isn't built using the libraries mentioned above, then you can obtain session details and verify the sesson token's signature manually.
+If your app isn't built using the libraries mentioned above, then you can obtain session details and verify the session token's signature manually.

-If your app isn't built using the Shopify App gem, the Shopify Node API, or another library with session tokens included, then use the following steps to help you manually decode the session token and verify that it's valid.
+If your app isn't built using the Shopify App gem, the Shopify Node API library, the Shopify PHP API library, or another library with session tokens included, then use the following steps to help you manually decode the session token and verify that it's valid.

 A session token is a JWT string with the following structure: